borbware/unity-basics-course/Module1.md

   * Unity basics 0: [What is Unity?](unity-basics/0-what-is-unity.md)

-## Week projects
+## Module projects

-* During Stage 1, a new week project is introduced every week
+* During Stage 1, a new Module project is introduced every Module
-* The deadlines for the projects are on Fridays, and we will continuously work on it during the weekdays
+* The deadlines for the projects are on Fridays, and we will continuously work on it during the Moduledays
 * On Fridays, the projects are showcased
 * Every project has three separate stages
   * ⭐ The ***MVP*** (minimum viable product)